RobertBemmann/pensieve/_posts/2023-07-20-intro-to-change-data-capture.md

     *
   * Accurate: every change to a record is tracked
 * Cons
+  * requires higher system privileges for access to transaction logs
   * requires expert knowledge in terms of setup (for example Kafka Connect and Kafka for using Debezium)
   * requires a high amount of storage